Anna studied psychology, law, English, and animal welfare in college. She is a mother of two and a 2019 bride!

 The Appaloosa, as previously mentioned, is associated with the Knabstrupper.
 With Appaloosas, however, the leopard-spot look can cover the horse's entire body or just a certain area, such as the back.

-I think that these horses have incredible beauty—especially about the face, head and neck.
-All of the Paint horse that I have met have been friendly, docile and easily trained.
+I think that these horses have incredible beauty—especially in the face, head and neck.
+All of the Paint horses that I have met have been friendly, docile and easily trained.
 Most are superb riding horses for children.

 They originated in America and are becoming increasingly popular as a breed, not only for their looks but also due to their intelligence and the fact that they seem to love being with people.
 Personally, I'm glad they are so popular—I don't think they have a bad bone in their bodies!

 Sam on April 19, 2020:

 I loved this I learned so much thank

 #HorseLover on March 19, 2020:

 I’m doing a project about horse and I got a lot of important information.
 I’ve always thought all my life why would anyone ever be rude to animals to treat them poorly?
 I don’t think they really care and definitely do not have sympathy for them.
 I mean, have they even tried putting themselves in their shoes?
 (Well hooves!)Thank you for having (most) of the information I needed.
 I do have one recommendation to make your website better: MAYBE add a little more information to some of the horses.
 Like I wanted to know how many hands the Fjord was and I had to go somewhere else to find out.
 Just try assign more information.
 Ask someone if they have any questions and then find out the answers!